 If any of these symptoms arise, seek medical attention immediately.

 N. gonorrhoeae bacteria are responsible for gonorrhea.
 They thrive in warm, moist environments, and the infection can develop in any of the body’s mucous membranes, including those in the genitals, mouth, throat, eyes, and rectum.

 Gonorrhea can pass from person to person through sexual contact that involves the penis, vagina, anus, or mouth.
 It can pass on without a male ejaculating.
 Gonorrhea can also transmit to a newborn during delivery.

 Gonorrhea can cause various severe complications.
 For this reason, it is important to receive treatment as soon as possible.

 For a person with a vagina, gonorrhea can lead to:

 - chronic pelvic pain

-- avoiding sexual activity if there is a possibility of infection
+- avoiding sexual activity if there is the possibility of infection

-- using condoms during vaginal or anal intercourse
+- using a barrier method of protection, such as condoms, during vaginal or anal intercourse

-- using condoms or dental dams for oral intercourse
+- using condoms or dental dams during oral intercourse

-I recently finished a relationship because I found out that my partner had been unfaithful with someone I know.
+I recently ended a relationship when I found out that the person had been unfaithful with someone I know.
 Until then, I think we were both monogamous.
 Should I have a test?
 Will a home test be enough?

-If you are concerned that your partner has had sexual intercourse with another person, it is a good idea to undergo testing for STIs.
-STI testing encompasses checking for gonorrhea, chlamydia, HIV, syphilis, herpes, and, for some patients, trichomoniasis, hepatitis B, and hepatitis C. A doctor can advise which tests are right for you.
+If you are concerned that your former partner has had sexual intercourse with another person, it is a good idea to undergo testing for STIs.
+This will check for gonorrhea, chlamydia, HIV, syphilis, herpes, and, for some people, trichomoniasis, hepatitis B, and hepatitis C. A doctor can advise which tests are right for you.

-Some of these tests require body fluid samples, and some are blood tests, which a healthcare professional will perform in the office or lab.
-If any of these come back positive, you (and perhaps your partner) will need medical treatment.
-Your doctor can explain the treatment and also help with informing your partner anonymously.
+Some of these require body fluid samples, and some are blood tests, which a healthcare professional will perform in the office or lab.
+If any comes back positive, you (and perhaps your former partner) will need medical treatment.
+Your doctor can explain the treatment and help inform your partner anonymously.